how do turtles sleep? turtlevoice

 3. Tortoises usually sleep during the day, while turtles usually sleep at night.

-4. Tortoises can sleep for long periods of time (up to several months), while turtles cannot.
+4. Tortoises can sleep for long periods (up to several months), while turtles cannot.

 5. Tortoises typically have dry and hard shells, while turtles have soft and wet shells.